-Update Parent and Child
+Update Parent and Child¶

 The example below demonstrates how the Deep Save API can be used to update both the parent and the child objects in the database.
-The sample retrieves a Product and the related Manufacturer objects then it changes property values in both objects and saves the changes with a single Deep Save API call.
-The objects before the code runs are:
+The sample retrieves a Product

-The Product object:
+The Product

-The Manufacturer object:
+The Manufacturer

 The example uses blocking API for code brevity.
 When using in an Android application, keep in mind the blocking API cannot be used on the mail UI thread.
 Either run it in a separate thread or use the non-blocking API.